-3 Practical Ways To Enhance Your Company Culture Now
+3 Powerful Ways to Boost Company Culture Now

 Given its impact on performance, organisational culture should be top of your business agenda.

 For example, research from the London School of Economics showed a strong positive correlation between employee satisfaction with company culture and employee productivity and customer loyalty.
 This was notably extensive meta-research of 339 studies, involving 1.8 million employees in 230 organisations and 49 countries.
 The message is, if you get the culture right you can reap huge rewards, get it wrong and you will soon be trailing the corporate competition.